 Q. What is the difference between seasoned wood and kiln-dried wood?

-Kiln dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
-This process takes 1-2 days and kills any pests which may be in the wood.
-The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter and longer.
+Kiln-dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
+This process takes 48 hours and kills any pests which may be in the wood.
+The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter, longer, and with very little smoke.
+We recommend kiln dried wood for all indoor fireplaces.
 The kiln at Black Dog is fueled by wood to reduce our usage of fossil fuels and promote environmentally friendly practices.

 Q. Is Firewood a source of renewable energy?

 Yes!
-Firewood is not only a renewable energy source, but using firewood as a fuel is eco-friendly, because the trees release as much carbon when burned as they absorb when alive.
+Firewood is not only a renewable energy source, but using firewood as a fuel is eco-friendly.
+The trees release as much carbon when burned as they absorb when alive.
 There is no net increase in carbon dioxide released into the atmosphere.

-Additionally, all of our kiln-dried firewood is dried in kilns which are fueled by firewood.
+Additionally, all of our kiln-dried firewood is dried in kilns fueled by firewood.
 This eliminates our use of fossil fuels in the drying process and reduces our overall environmental footprint.

 Black Dog Firewood is a member of the US Renewable Energy Association and the Florida Renewable Energy Association.